 Every parent prepares to get that call.
 It's part of the package.

 A couple of other comments brought home to me that many people have unfair and inaccurate stereotypes of addicts (along with many other things).

 Two readers thanked me for informing and educating them on the disease aspect of addiction.
 Both admitted to thoughts that addicts were weak people who decided to start and could do the same in quitting.

 As you've heard from Deanna and our story, that's not the case.

 Though addicts choose to start, once the brain chemistry changes, the decision is turned upside down.

 Thank you for reading.
 If you haven't already done so, please go to Ms. Fiology and read our responses to Deanna's question.

-Please share these posts on social media, send to friends, families, co-workers or anyone else affected by addiction.
+Please share these posts on social media, send them to friends, families, co-workers, or anyone else affected by addiction.